WE WANT TO LIVE

-The 2019 10K takes place on Sunday, 21 July, in central London.
+The 2019 10K took place on Sunday, 21 July, in central London.
 You can find out more about the run.

-The Team includes members who have run in support of our work right from the start and includes participants from the 2019 Palestine Marathon in March.
+The Team included members who have run in support of our work right from the start and participants from the 2019 Palestine Marathon in March.

 PLEASE SUPPORT OUR RUNNERS

-You can sponsor our Team at JustGiving.
-We’ll keep you posted on social media.
+You can still sponsor our Team at JustGiving.
 Thanks.

-The Run takes in some of the most iconic landmarks in London including the Houses of Parliament, Trafalgar Square and St. James’s Palace, and follows the route below.
+The Run took in some of the most iconic landmarks in London including the Houses of Parliament, Trafalgar Square and St. James’s Palace, and followed the route below.